-Covid-19: The suspension of landlords' eviction rights in Jersey26 Mar 2020
+Covid-19: The suspension of landlords' eviction rights in Jersey

 In light of the more stringent restrictions and forced business closures introduced by the UK government on 23 March, the States of Jersey are considering a hardening of their anti-coronavirus measures to stop the spread amongst Jersey's population.

 As Jersey continues to limit the population's ability to go out in public and businesses continue to suspend trading, there are an increasing number of Jersey residents who will not be able to work and, consequently, who will struggle to pay their rent.

 Jersey law already provides substantial protection for residential tenants.
 In Jersey, an eviction requires an order of court and, in order to be able to facilitate the successful application to the court, there is a relatively convoluted process for landlords to follow.

 Jersey's Magistrate's Court has announced that all eviction cases before the Petty Debts Court will be adjourned.
 A number of social housing providers, letting agents and management agents, in addition to the Jersey Landlord's Association, have confirmed to Ministers that they will not be pursuing evictions during the Covid-19 outbreak.